Enable automated password policy enforcement with daily password auditing and customizable remediation.

 With compromised password detection, custom password dictionary, fuzzy matching with common character substitutions, and continuous ongoing monitoring; enterprises can easily adopt NIST password requirements and eliminate vulnerable passwords in Active Directory.

-Organizations can adopt NIST password guidelines to screen for weak, commonly-used, expected, and compromised passwords.
+Organizations can adopt NIST password standards to screen for weak, commonly-used, expected, and compromised passwords.
 Then they can check the password at the time it is created or reset, and monitor it daily against a real-time compromised password database.

 …verifiers SHALL compare the prospective secrets against a list that contains values known to be commonly-used, expected, or compromised… The list MAY include, but is not limited to: